numpy/numpy/doc/source/reference/maskedarray.generic.rst

 Accessing the mask
 ------------------

-The mask of a masked array is accessible through its :attr:`mask` attribute.
+The mask of a masked array is accessible through its :attr:`~MaskedArray.mask` attribute.
 We must keep in mind that a ``True`` entry in the mask indicates an *invalid* data.

 Another possibility is to use the :func:`getmask` and :func:`getmaskarray` functions. :func:`getmask(x)` outputs the mask of ``x`` if ``x`` is a masked array, and the special value :data:`nomask` otherwise.